roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "Ha ha!" she replied.
 "Go clean yourself up.
 You're filthy."
 I watched myself smile arrogantly, noting how Mom glanced at the glass on the counter.
 She was left alone in the room, a glass full of my cum in front of her.

  Suddenly, with a flash of insight, I knew what I was about to see.
 Mom wouldn't have sent this if it was anything else.
 I hovered the cursor over the stop button, but I couldn't bring myself to do it.
 I had to see it.
 I had to know.
-Report_Story #4